Hyper-FEOD: Sparse Hypergraph-Enhanced Frame-Event Object Detection with Fine-Grained MoE: Abstract

 \section{Abstract}

-Integrating frame-based RGB cameras with event streams offers a promising solution for robust object detection under challenging dynamic conditions.
-However, the inherent heterogeneity and data redundancy of these modalities often lead to prohibitive computational overhead or suboptimal feature fusion.
-In this paper, we propose Hyper-FEOD, a high-performance and efficient detection framework, which synergistically optimizes multi-modal interaction through two core components.
-First, we introduce Sparse Hypergraph-enhanced Cross-Modal Fusion (S-HCF), which leverages the inherent sparsity of event streams to construct an event-guided activity map.
-By performing high-order hypergraph modeling exclusively on selected motion-critical sparse tokens, S-HCF captures complex non-local dependencies between RGB and event data while overcoming the traditional complexity bottlenecks of hypergraph computation.
-Second, we design a Fine-Grained Mixture of Experts (FG-MoE) Enhancement module to address the diverse semantic requirements of different image regions.
-This module employs specialized hypergraph experts tailored for object boundaries, internal textures, and backgrounds, utilizing a pixel-level spatial gating mechanism to adaptively route and enhance features.
-Combined with a load-balancing loss and zero-initialization strategy, FG-MoE ensures stable training and precise feature refinement without disrupting the pre-trained backbone's distribution.
-Experimental results on mainstream RGB-Event benchmarks demonstrate that Hyper-FEOD achieves a superior accuracy-efficiency trade-off, outperforming state-of-the-art methods while maintaining a lightweight footprint suitable for real-time edge deployment.
+The integration of frame-based RGB cameras with event streams constitutes a promising paradigm for robust object detection under challenging dynamic conditions.
+Nevertheless, effectively modeling intricate multi-modal interactions and reconciling the semantic heterogeneity between RGB and event data remain formidable challenges for high-precision detection.
+In this paper, we present Hyper-FEOD, a novel high-performance detection framework that synergistically strengthens cross-modal representation learning through two core hypergraph-driven components.
+Specifically, we first design a Sparse Hypergraph-enhanced Cross-Modal Fusion (SHCF) module that exploits event activity cues to identify motion-critical sparse tokens and performs high-order relational reasoning through hypergraph modeling.
+This design effectively captures intricate high-order dependencies and rich contextual correlations across modalities.
+Second, we develop a Fine-Grained Mixture-of-Experts (FG-MoE) module tailored to handle the heterogeneous semantic demands arising from distinct visual regions.
+By deploying specialized hypergraph experts with varying hyperedge connectivity pattern and incorporating a spatial gating mechanism, FG-MoE adaptively routes features to enable precise enhancement at target regions.
+Coupled with an auxiliary router loss, the proposed framework ensures stable end-to-end training and optimal feature refinement.
+Comprehensive experiments conducted on widely-adopted RGB-Event benchmarks show that Hyper-FEOD delivers superior detection performance and consistently outperforms existing state-of-the-art approaches by a notable margin.